Jay13Jeong/minishell/README.md

 <hr>
 <h1>How to use</h1>
 <h3>
-1. Enter the folder where you did clone in the erminal, and enter the "make" command.<br>
+1. Enter the folder where you did clone in the terminal, and enter the "make" command.<br>
 2. Next, command the command "./minishell".<br>
 <br>
   Please refer to the following blog for instructions.<br>